Jack Cohen (businessman): Early and private life

 He married Sarah (Cissie) Fox, daughter of an immigrant Russian-Jewish tailor, in 1924.
 Cissie was a great supporter of her husband's business interests, so much so that the money they received as wedding gifts was invested in a wholesale venture.
 They had two daughters, Sybil Irene (1926–2005) and Shirley (born 1930).
 Irene married Hyman Kreitman (1914–2001) and Shirley married Leslie Porter (1920–2005).

 Cohen formally changed his name from Jacob Kohen to John Edward Cohen by deed poll in July 1937.

-He continued to work after a colostomy operation in 1958, even after standing down as chairman of Tesco in 1969.
-He died on 24 March 1979 at the age of 80 in Westminster and is buried at Willesden Jewish Cemetery.
+He continued to work after a colostomy operation in 1958, standing down as chairman of Tesco in 1969.
+He died on 24 March 1979 at the age of 80 in Westminster and is buried in Willesden Jewish Cemetery.

 Career

-Cohen was reluctant to return to tailoring after the First World War, and he established himself as a market stall holder in Hackney, in London's East End by purchasing surplus NAAFI stock with his £30 demob money.
-At each market the traders would gather and, at a signal they would race to their favoured pitch.
+Cohen was reluctant to return to tailoring after the First World War, and he established himself as a market stall holder in Hackney, in London's East End, by purchasing surplus NAAFI stock with his £30 demob money.
+At each market the traders would gather and, at a signal, they would race to their favoured pitch.
 Cohen could not run fast so he simply threw his cap at the spot and this could beat anyone.
 He soon became the owner of a number of market stalls, and started a wholesale business.
-Initially the other stalls were run by members of the family but gradually non-family members were added.
+Initially the other stalls were run by members of the family, but gradually non-family members were added.
 Cohen and his wife Elizabeth worked seven days a week, starting at dawn and counting money until late.

 In 1924, he created the Tesco brand name from the initials of a partner tea supplier, T. E. Stockwell (formerly Messrs Torring and Stockwell of Mincing Lane), and the first two letters of his surname.
-The market trading business became difficult to expand because partners tended to be unreliable so eventually he changed to high street shops without doors, looking and sounding as far as possible like market stalls.
+The market trading business became difficult to expand because partners tended to be unreliable, so eventually he changed to high street shops without doors, looking and sounding as far as possible like market stalls.
 The first two Tesco stores opened at Becontree and Burnt Oak in 1931.
 By 1939, Cohen owned a hundred Tesco stores.
 His expansion was helped by the growth of new shopping centres.
 Retailers are often reluctant to be the first to sign a contract in a new centre lest they become the only ones.
 With his market experience and courage, Cohen was often the one to take that risk and he had ways of drawing a crowd.
 Developers became keen to help him with his start-up costs because of his ability to get people into a new centre, benefiting the other shops.